knative/docs/docs/eventing/getting-started.md

 kubectl create namespace $K_NAMESPACE
 ```

 3. Setup up the namespace for Knative Eventing.
-To do this, add a label to your namespace with this command:
+To setup the namespace, add a label to your namespace with this command:

 ```sh
 kubectl label namespace $K_NAMESPACE knative-eventing-injection=enabled